callumalpass/obsidian-biblib/README.md

 ### Working with PDF Annotations

-BibLib seamlessly integrates with Obsidian's native PDF capabilities, creating a powerful workflow for academic reading and citation:
+BibLib integrates with Obsidian's native PDF capabilities, creating a workflow for academic reading and citation:

 1. Attach PDFs to your literature notes during creation
 2. Open PDFs directly from your literature notes